Search our Site:

 The signing of treaties in Canada extinguished Aboriginal title (but not Aboriginal rights) within those lands delineated by the treaty.
 (However, there are lands in Canada where treaties were never signed and Aboriginal title to land was never extinguished.
 Such is the case in most of British Columbia.)

-View the Treaty texts
+View Treaty texts

 The Royal Proclamation of 1763